OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-23.md

 ## Luke 23:38

-There was a written notice above him, which read: THIS IS THE KING OF THE JEWS.
+Above him was a sign stating: THIS IS THE KING OF THE JEWS.

 ---